MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/install-packages.md

 ## View

-Get info on a package before installing it.
+You can get info on a package about it from the NPM registry.

 ```sh
 $ npm view @vue/cli